-The practical courses consist of “Buddhist Practice” and “Community Living”.
+The practice courses consist of “Buddhist Practice” and “Community Living”.
 The academic goals of Department of Buddhist Studies (DBS) include the character building of our students in addition to the acquiring of knowledge which aims to foster academic talents and cross-disciplinary talents.

 The course structure consists of four main groups: